hacspec/hax/PUBLISHING.md

 There is only the package `hax-engine`, that includes a binary and a number of libraries.

+We have no particular release procedure for the engine: we don't plan on publishing it to opam.

 ## Rust

 This repository is divided into several crates, some to be published,